Arthur St. Clair: Revolutionary War

 By the mid-1770s, St. Clair considered himself more of an American than a British subject.
 In January 1776, he accepted a commission in the Continental Army as a colonel of the 3rd Pennsylvania Regiment.
-He first saw service in the later days of the Quebec invasion, where he saw action in the Battle of Trois-Rivières.
-He was appointed a brigadier general in August 1776, and was sent by Gen. George Washington to help organize the New Jersey militia.
+He first saw service in the final days of the failed Quebec invasion, where he saw action in the Battle of Trois-Rivières.
+He was appointed a brigadier general in August 1776 and was tasked by George Washington to help train and equip newly arrived recruits from New Jersey.
 He took part in George Washington's crossing of the Delaware River on the night of December 25–26, 1776, before the Battle of Trenton on the morning of December 26.
 Many biographers credit St. Clair with the strategy that led to Washington's capture of Princeton, New Jersey, on January 3, 1777.
 St. Clair was promoted to major general in February 1777.

-In April 1777, St. Clair was sent to defend Fort Ticonderoga.
-His outnumbered garrison could not resist British General John Burgoyne's larger force in the Saratoga campaign.
-St. Clair was forced to retreat at the Siege of Fort Ticonderoga on July 5, 1777.
-He withdrew his forces and played no further part in the campaign.
-In 1778 he was court-martialed for the loss of Ticonderoga.
-The court exonerated him and he returned to duty, although he was no longer given any battlefield commands.
-He still saw action, however, as an aide-de-camp to General Washington, who retained a high opinion of him.
+In April 1777, St. Clair was given command of Fort Ticonderoga.
+His outnumbered garrison could not resist British General John Burgoyne's larger force in the Saratoga campaign; thus, St. Clair was forced to retreat at the resulting siege on July 5, 1777.
+He successfully evacuated his men, but choosing not to stand and fight permanently damaged his sterling reputation.
+In 1778, he was court-martialed for the loss of Ticonderoga.
+The court exonerated him and approved his return to duty, but he would never hold a command again during the Revolution.
+He still saw action, however, as an aide-de-camp to Washington, who retained a high opinion of him.
 St. Clair was at Yorktown when Lord Cornwallis surrendered his army.
 During his military service, St. Clair was elected a member of the American Philosophical Society in 1780.

 President of the United States in Congress Assembled

-St. Clair was a member of the Pennsylvania Council of Censors in 1783 and was elected a delegate to the Confederation Congress, serving from November 2, 1785, until November 28, 1787.
-Chaos ruled the day in early 1787 with Shays's Rebellion in full force and the states refusing to settle land disputes or contribute to the now six-year-old federal government.
+Following his discharge from the Army, St. Clair was elected to the Pennsylvania Council of Censors in 1783 and served as a delegate to the Confederation Congress, serving from November 2, 1785, until November 28, 1787.
+Chaos ruled the day in early 1787 with Shays's Rebellion in full force and the states refusing to settle their disputes or contribute to the now six-year-old federal government.
 On February 2, 1787, the delegates finally gathered into a quorum and elected St. Clair to a one-year term as President of the Continental Congress.
-Congress enacted its most important piece of legislation, the Northwest Ordinance, during St. Clair's tenure as president.
+Congress enacted its most important piece of legislation, the Northwest Ordinance, during his tenure.
 Time was running out for the Confederation Congress, however; during St. Clair's presidency, the Philadelphia Convention was drafting a new United States Constitution, which would abolish the old Congress.
+St. Clair is the only foreign-born "president" of the United States.